 This blender Peanut Sauce Recipe transforms a bowl of noodles or rice into a flavorful main dish that will make you feel like you’ve ordered takeout.
-And, by including a handful of greens, but allowing the Thai peanut sauce flavors to shine through, it’s also a great way to serve up extra nutrition for everyone at the table.
-(It even helps rice stick together so it’s easier for toddlers to eat!)
+It even helps rice stick together so it’s easier for toddlers to eat!

 Easy Peanut Sauce

 This sauce is one of my go-to toppings to dress up basic ingredients from chicken and shrimp to grains and noodles.
 It’s easy to make ahead of time and stores well in the fridge, and instantly makes a plan dinner taste impressively delicious.
 And, all you need to do to make it is to stir the ingredients together, so it’s easy to make as well.

 To make this easy peanut sauce you’ll need sesame oil (toasted if possible), rice vinegar, soy sauce (or tamari if you need to be gluten-free; try to find reduced-sodium—I prefer it even though I can’t always find it locally), maple syrup, creamy peanut butter, ground ginger, and fresh garlic.
 These ingredients keep in the pantry for months, so if you don’t often use one of the Asian ingredients, you will have plenty of time to try them in new recipes!

 Using this Peanut Sauce as a Dipping Sauce

 It would be delicious with spring rolls, shrimp, chicken tenders, or really any steamed veggie.
 (My kids have even been known to dip scrambled eggs into it, oddly enough!)

 Here’s a look at the simple process involved in making this sauce.